-Sovereign credit Lat est 1 Januar y 2024 1 Janua ry 2023 1 January 2022 ratings Rating Outlook Rating Outlook Rating Outlook Rating Outlook Fitch BBB- Stable BBB- Stable ВВ Positive ВВ Stable Moody's Ba1 Positive Ba1 Stable Ba3 Stable Ba3 Positive S&P BBB- Positive BBB- Stable BB+ Stable ВВ Stable M.DBRS BBB (low) Positive BBB (low) Stable BB (high) Stable ВВ Positive Scope BBB- Positive BBB- Stable BB+ Positive BB+ Stable S I .
-Lat est 202 24 20 23 2022 Spreads Average St. dev.
+Sovereign credit Lat est 1 Januar y 2024 1 Janua ry 2023 1 Janua ry 2022 ratings Rating Outlook Rating Outlook Rating Outlook Rating Outlook Fitch BBB- Stable BBB- Stable ВВ Positive ВВ Stable Moody's Ba1 Stable Ba1 Stable Ba3 Stable Ba3 Positive S&P BBB- Positive BBB- Stable BB+ Stable ВВ Stable M.DBRS BBB (low) Stable BBB (low) Stable BB (high) Stable ВВ Positive Scope BBB- Positive BBB- Stable BB+ Positive BB+ Stable Lat est 202 24 20 23 20 )22 Spreads Average St. dev.
 Average St. dev.
 Average St. dev.
-Greece 101 107 7 156 30 229 29 BBB 16 57 121 19 130 64 205 30
+Greece 10 02 107 7 156 30 229 29 BBB 14 16 118 17 130 64 205 30

 Notes: 1) The abovementioned ratings correspond to the long-term issuer ratings for bonds.
 The sources for these data are the rating agencies referred to in the first column on the left.
 2) The spread of Greece corresponds to the Greek-10y vs German-10y spread, while the across-countries average BBB spread, adjusted for exchange rate risk, is calculated against the US 10 year yield.
-3) The BBB-average spread is calculated by grouping a sample of 75 countries in rating classes.

-- The sovereign credit ratings assigned to Greece have followed an upward trend for a long period of time, almost uninterruptedly since 2015, resulting to regaining the Investment Grade (IG) in 2023 (see Chart 46). - After a series of rating upgrades, all rating agencies that are Eurosystem-eligible as ECAIs assign Greece a sovereign credit rating of BBB-/BBB-low (an exception is Moody's that still rates Greece below IG, at Ba1 with a positive outlook). - Moody's and Morningstar-DBRS revised the outlook of the sovereign credit rating to positive from stable on 6/9/2024 and 13/9/2024, respectively, citing improved fundamentals of the banking sector and higher expected fiscal strength.
-Therefore, currently the outlooks of the BBB- sovereign rating assigned to Greece by S&P, Morningstar-DBRS and Scope Ratings are positive, while that assigned by Fitch is stable. - According to the reports of rating agencies, further upgrades of the sovereign may result from sustained economic performance, prudent fiscal policies, a continuation of structural reforms fostering the competitiveness of the Greek economy and a further reduction of banks' stock of NPLs, with the latter thus moving closer to the EU average. - Markets price Greek sovereign bonds more favourably than the median of BBB-rated sovereign bonds; in particular, the market-implied rating for GGBs stands within the range of the single-A rating category (see Chart 47).
+- The sovereign credit ratings assigned to Greece have followed an upward trend for a long period of time, almost uninterruptedly since 2015, resulting to regaining the Investment Grade (IG) in 2023 (see Chart 46). - After a series of rating upgrades, all rating agencies that are Eurosystem-eligible as ECAIs assign Greece a sovereign credit rating of BBB-/BBB-low (an exception is Moody's that still rates Greece below IG, at Ba1).
+The outlooks of the BBB- sovereign rating assigned to Greece by S&P and Scope Ratings are positive, while those assigned by Fitch and Morningstar-DBRS are stable. - According to the reports of rating agencies, further upgrades of the sovereign may result from sustained economic performance, prudent fiscal policies, a continuation of structural reforms fostering the competitiveness of the Greek economy and a further reduction of banks' stock of NPLs, with the latter thus moving closer to the EU average. - Markets price Greek sovereign bonds more favourably than the median of BBB-rated sovereign bonds; in particular, the market-implied rating for GGBs stands within the range of the single-A rating category (see Chart 47).